pytorch/tensordict/README.md

 ### Tensor-like features

 TensorDict objects can be indexed exactly like tensors.
-The resulting of indexing a TensorDict is another TensorDict containing tensors indexed along the required dimentiosn:
+The resulting of indexing a TensorDict is another TensorDict containing tensors indexed along the required dimension:
 ```python
 tensordict = TensorDict({
     "key 1": torch.ones(3, 4, 5),